krogseng/portfolio/README.md

 # portfolio
 A collection of projects representing my web developer skills.
+You can see this repository live at https://lynns-portfolio.herokuapp.com/.